 Do you need a valuation for your wines?
 Check first whom you're dealing with.

-You want to know the real value of your wines?
+You want to know the fair value of your wines?
 First check out of the 'expert' involved is competent indeed and registered as such.
 On the internet there are many merchants, who provide service as 'experienced' valuers.
 They all claim to be authorized, recognized, chartered, competent experts with 'appropriate' knowledge.
 But what is the real value of these unprotected words.

 A lousy valuer can still have a lot of experience...